aditya95-pixel/Microsoft-stock-price-prediction/README.md

-# Microsoft Stock Price Prediction
+# Microsoft Stock Price Prediction (Time series forecasting problem)
 This Python script utilizes LSTM (Long Short-Term Memory) neural networks to predict the closing prices of Microsoft stock based on historical data.
 Below is an overview of how the script works:

 ## 1. Data Loading and Visualization